Rental system

 Paying the deposit

 Deposits in Korea are transferred via bank transfer, not cash or cheque.
-The transfer must be made to the account held by the registered owner, not to an agent's account.
+The transfer must go to the account held by the registered owner, not to an agent's account.

 Scam alert: If anyone asks you to transfer the deposit to an agent's account, a third-party account, or via a non-standard method, stop immediately.
 Legitimate transactions go directly to the landlord's account matching their registered identity.